archer884/annatar/CODE_OF_CONDUCT.md

 ## Come on, dude...

-You didn't really think a project devote to creating memes and to the Republic of Kekistan would waste time on a Code of Conduct, did you?
+You didn't really think a project devoted to creating memes would waste time on a Code of Conduct, did you?